MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 ## The dotted line (tether)

-- The main purpose of the dotted line is to spatially locate the operator where the work will take place.
+- The main purpose of the dotted line is to help the operator locate the place where the work happens.

 - Use the dotted line when: